logicog/ruby-serialport/README.md

 There is an alternative gem with MRI, JRuby, and Rubinius support.
 See below.

+This version of the Gem provides support for the SLIP protocol via the read_slip and write_slip functions and makes sure that software flow control is disabled by default and O_SYNC is set on the serial line so that serial adapters such as the iU880B work reliably and out of the box.

 ## Installation

 Install the gem as normal: `sudo gem install serialport`